-Open Enrollment Deadline: April 30, 2012
+Open Enrollment Deadline: April 29, 2011

-If you wish to change your medical or dental plan elections, completed Open Enrollment applications and required documentation must be received at HSS by 5:30{PM}, April 30, 2012.
+If you wish to change your medical or dental plan elections, completed Open Enrollment applications and required documentation must be received at HSS by 5:30PM, April 29, 2011.
+(See page 29 for a documentation checklist.)
 Open Enrollment applications can be delivered to HSS in person, sent through the mail or sent by fax.
 The HSS fax number is (415) 554-1721.
-(Please do not fax the same application multiple times.)
-Changes made during April 2012 Open Enrollment will be in effect from July 1, 2012 through December 31, 2012.
+Any changes you make during April 2011 Open Enrollment will be in effect from July 1, 2011 through June 30, 2012.

-EBS Flex Credits Allocation and Flexible Spending Account (FSA) Enrollment
+EBS Flex Credit Allocation and Flexible Spending Account (FSA) Enrollment

-Allocation of flex credits, including annual Flexible Spending Account (FSA) enrollment, is administered by Employee Benefits Specialists (EBS).
-If you wish to continue your current flex credit allocations for the July-December 2012 benefits period no EBS appointment is required.
-EBS will contact you with instructions.
+Allocation of 2011-2012 flex credits, including annual Flexible Spending Account (FSA) enrollment, is administered by Employee Benefits Specialists (EBS).
+If you wish to roll forward your current flex credit allocations no EBS appointment is required.
+EBS will contact you by mail with instructions.
 To change your current flex credit allocations, you must confer with EBS by phone or in person.
-If you do not complete your flex credit allocation with EBS during April 2012 Open Enrollment, your flex credits will be automatically distributed, effective July 1, 2012.
+If you do not complete your flex credit allocation with EBS during April 2011 Open Enrollment, your flex credits will be automatically distributed, effective July 1, 2011.
 (See page 22.)
 Questions?
 Call EBS at (800) 229-7683.

 FSAs require re-enrollment every year.
-To make FSA contributions July-December 2012, you must enroll or re-enroll in an FSA during April 2012, via your flex credits allocation with EBS.
-If you do not take action during Open Enrollment, FSA contributions will cease the last payday in June 2012.
+To make FSA contributions in 2011-2012, you must enroll or re-enroll in an FSA during April 2011, via your flex credit allocations with EBS.
+If you do not take action during Open Enrollment, current FSA contributions will cease the last pay day in June 2011.